 I don’t disagree.
-I just don’t send my live presentation slides as a leave-behind.
+I just don’t send my live slides as a presentation handout.
 I can explain with a brief story.

 When you’re a digital marketer and presentation junkie, watching Seth Godin present to an intimate audience of 100 is as close to a professional religious experience as you can get.